cesanta/elk/README.md

 The C callback specification is enclosed into the square brackets `[...]`.
 In addition to the signature letters above, a new letter `u` is available that specifies userdata parameter.
+In JS, pass `null` for `u` param.
 Here is a complete example:

 ```c
 #include <stdio.h>